How To: Access offline edits from Collector for ArcGIS directly from an Android or iOS device

 - Select the folder that corresponds to the ArcGIS Online username.

-- Save this to a location on the local machine.
+- Save the folder to a location on the local machine.

-Note: In versions of iTunes older than 12.7, the interface is slightly different.
+Note: In iTunes versions older than 12.7, the interface is different.
 Instead of selecting File Sharing (step 2), select Apps.

 - Connect the Android device to the PC.

-- Browse to the ArcGIS Collector folder > Offline Data.
+- Browse to the ArcGIS Collector folder and select Offline Data.

 Computer\<Name of phone>\Phone\ArcGIS_Collector\offline_data

-- Copy the entire folder containing the .geodatabase file from the device and paste it to the local machine.
-Ensure a .geodatabase file is inside the folder first, as seen below:
+- Copy the entire folder containing the .geodatabase file from the device and paste it on the local machine.
+Ensure a .geodatabase file is inside the folder first, as shown below:

 As of ArcGIS Pro 2.1, Feature Service sync is now available.
-Use the following steps to attempt to sync the edits recovered above:
+Use the following steps to sync the edits recovered above:

 - Open ArcGIS Pro.